mugeesh/design-pattern-examples/README.md

 ## Template Design Pattern
 **Definition :** Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
 - Used to create a group of subclass that have to execute a similar group of methods.
-- you create an abstract class that contains a method called the Template Method
+- you create an abstract class that contains a method called the Template Method.
-- The Template Method contains a series of method calls that every subclass object will call
+- The Template Method contains a series of method calls that every subclass object will call.
-- The subclass objects can override some of the method calls
+- The subclass objects can override some of the method calls.
--

 **Benefits:**
 - It is very common technique for reusing the code.This is only the main benefit of it.